nompelis/iznoSSL/protocol.md

 can begin sending a new frame.
 The same holds true for the receiver.
 And therefore, it is implied that a higher-level protocol that coordinates their behaviour and adheres to these guidelines is in operation.
-The higher level operations decide how to handle errors.
+The higher level operations decides how to handle errors.

 IN 2025/06/05-06/19